pasoevi/pasoevi.github.io/_drafts/2015-10-31-Training-as-Testing.md

 that are given to programming students that are not only inappropriate for beginners, but also present challenges that aren't primarily useful for learning.
 One can find many university programs that start choose to teach C or C++ as the first programming languages.
+Does this choice help the learning process for the students?
+Or maybe it just filters some of the students out.